-Mission Hospital Laguna Beach Limited Visitor Policy
+Mission Hospital Laguna Beach Visitor Policy

-Visitors who do not follow our universal masking policy will be given one warning and asked to wear their mask.
-If they are not compliant, they may lose the privilege to be in the hospital and can be asked to leave for the day.
-If needed for extreme cases, security can be asked to escort the person from the hospital.
+All visitors, regardless of vaccination status or test result, must wear a hospital-provided mask at all times.
+The following masks are not permitted: plain cloth masks, gators, bandanas and masks with external valves or vents.
+Visitors are expected to wear their mask continuously, even when in the patient room.
+Visitors who do not follow our masking policy will be given one warning.
+If they are not compliant, they may lose their visitation privileges and may be asked to leave for the day.
+If needed for extreme cases, security may be asked to escort the person from the hospital.

 Visitors for COVID-19 patients must wear an N95 respirator, face shield, gown and gloves at all times in a patient room.
 It is imperative that visitors check-in at the nurse’s station before entering the room, where they will receive this essential PPE and education on how to put it on properly, safely remove it and wash hands following the visit.
 N95 fit testing will not be conducted on visitors.